barryclark/jekyll-now/temp.md

  * VIDEOIO_ENABLE_STRICT_PLUGIN_CHECK

 ---

-The following OpenCV modules are the bare minimum to use OpenCV and the Java bindings.
+The following OpenCV modules are the bare minimum to use OpenCV from Java.

 * `BUILD_opencv_core`